GeneralProducts/day-of-code/_posts/2018-10-01-add-static-book-data.md

 </ul>
 {% endhighlight %}

+Take the time to align and nest the code properly, if pasting has misaligned it.
 Save the file.
 The whole file should look like this:

 {% highlight html %}
 ---